nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to find persons by tag.
 2. User enters keyword to search by.
-3. ContaX shows a list of persons whose tags contain the specified keyword.
+3. ContaX shows a list of persons whose tags contain the specified keyword.<br>&nbsp;
    Use case ends.

 **Extensions**

 * 2a.
 ContaX detects that the keyword was not supplied.
   * 2a1.
-ContaX shows an error message prompting for the keyword.
+ContaX shows an error message prompting for the keyword.<br>&nbsp;
   * Use case ends.<br>&nbsp;

 * 2b.
 ContaX detects that invalid characters were supplied.
     * 2b1.
 ContaX shows an error message indicating that an invalid character was found.
     * 2b2.
-ContaX shows the expected allowed values.
+ContaX shows the expected allowed values.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 * 3a.
-ContaX has no persons to list.
+ContaX has no persons to list.<br>&nbsp;
   * Use case ends.<br>&nbsp;

 #### Appointment-Related Use Cases